peteteaa/DonsHack2025-Team-PBJ-/README.md

 - Benjamin Puhani

 ---
 **Summary**: Our project DonsFlow, designed for students who want to _actually understand_ the contents of a video, addresses the challenge of integrating video learning with keeping the focus.
 By providing a platform that allows you to watch YouTube videos alongside interactive quizzes (up until the point you watched), we enhance the learning experience.
-Key features include a custom YouTube player, AI-generated table of contents, interactive note-taking, and AI-generated quizzes.
+Key features include a custom YouTube player, AI-generated table of contents, interactive, time-stamped notes, and AI-generated quizzes, light-/darkmode.

 ---